 Our family learned a hard lesson that many others have experienced: The truth is not enough to win a legal case.
 Much to our disbelief, the big corporation won.
 They had better lawyers who gave a better presentation to the judge.

 I will never forget my anger and sense of injustice.
-In that moment, I knew I wanted to be a lawyer and that my future would involve fighting for the underdog.
+At that moment, I knew I wanted to be a lawyer and that my future would involve fighting for the underdog.
 That anger continues to fuel me today.

 I have also always felt a strong connection with the disability community.
 I’m not totally sure why, but I believe it’s related to my drive to help the underdog.
-This started with my involvement in the Special Olympics when I was in high school, and it’s what lead me to get my degree in Occupational Therapy before going to law school.
+This started with my involvement in the Special Olympics when I was in high school, and it’s what led me to get my degree in Occupational Therapy before going to law school.

 After law school, I worked in law firms that focused on representing people in injury claims against insurance companies.
 By 2005, I started to represent people in disability claims.
 I didn’t know any lawyers that worked much with disability claims.
 I had to call lawyers in other parts of Canada and the United States just to learn what to do.
-However, this area of law — and especially the clients — quickly became my favorite work.
+However, this area of law — and especially the clients — quickly became my favourite work.

 Back then, there was a large disparity in legal expertise in disability claim disputes.
-Government agencies and insurance companies had lawyers working full-time defending against disability claims.
+Government agencies and insurance companies had lawyers working full-time to defend against disability claims.
 Consumers only had access to lawyers who worked on a few disability cases per year.
 Insurance companies had a big advantage in experience, expertise, and resources.

 And their advantage just continued to grow.
 By 2010, there was a trend for insurance companies to hire in-house lawyers who only defended against disability claims.
 These lawyers took it to the next level.
 When a person focuses on doing one thing, it’s only natural for them to get better at it than others who do it occasionally.
 This is how anyone becomes a master in their craft — woodworkers, Olympic athletes, and lawyers alike.